ScoutingProbe/ers/README.md

 Currently getting NullPointerException because database credentials stored on ec2 environment variables are not reading correctly.
 Will fix after 6/15/2018 -andrew

+EC2 is down.
+Currently working on a fix.
+7/4/2018 -andrew